Grading

 - Max: 5

 The maximum rating is 5 because living soil, sunlight, master growers, and Mother Nature grow the best cannabis.
-The minimum rating is 0 because you may not know how your cannabis is grown (not recommended).
+The minimum rating is 1 because you may not know how your cannabis was grown (not recommended).

 -